boomieindahouse/movies_recommend/README.md

 - API Service: The ApiService class handles all API requests.
 It includes methods to fetch genres and popular movies from TMDb.
 - FutureBuilder: The app uses FutureBuilder widgets in the screens to handle asynchronous requests to the API.
 These widgets ensure the UI reacts accordingly while waiting for data or handling errors.
 - UI Components: The app is built using reusable components such as MovieCard and MovieList, making it easy to display the fetched movie data in a clean and modular way.

-### Future Enhancements
-- Search Functionality: Add the ability to search for specific movies by name.
-- User Authentication: Allow users to log in and save their favorite movies.
-- Movie Ratings: Include user reviews and ratings for each movie.